sarahkfriday/CPPNArtEvolution/README.md

 Pattern 1 | Pattern 2 | Final Zentangle

 Tile 1 and Tile 2 are made into distinct pattern images.
-The patterns are then inserted into template image.
+The patterns are then inserted into the template image.
 Pattern 1 fills the black area of the template while Pattern 2 fills the non-black.

 For this project, we have edited InteractiveEvolutionTask, which is implemented by a few other "tasks", such as breedesizer and animationbreeder.
 As a result, these tasks will also have a Zentangle button, but it will not function in those tasks.